Table of Contents

 — Knoxville Police TN (@Knoxville_PD) February 9, 2019

-Some of the prescription drugs could make people dizzy, drowsy, and confused.
+Using some prescription drugs while driving can turn out to be fatal as they could make people dizzy, drowsy, and confused.
 They could feel blurred vision, shakiness, and be unable to concentrate or react on time under prescription drugs.
 While behind the wheel the person should be able to focus on various factors to maneuver the vehicle skillfully.
 It is better to consult the doctor if you could drive while under the drugs prescribed for you.
 If not, be ready to face the consequences of a possible DUI charge.

 Don’t underestimate that you can escape claiming that you have only taken the medication for your pain.
 Some drugs may end you in DUI charges than if you are under the influence of alcohol.
 Now think about what will happen if you are under prescription drugs addiction.
 You cannot be without that drug, and being behind the wheel will put you under more DUI charges each time you drive.
 Let’s see the punishments you have to face for being under prescription drugs addiction for a DUI.

 When you are caught on a prescription drug DUI, you will be asked to undergo a BAC (Blood Alcohol Concentration test) to determine your blood’s drug level.
 As discussed earlier, some prescription drugs are potent enough to make the breathalyzer beep.